PREVIOUS PROGRAMMING

 CBIM started as a public service campaign in 2001, and by 2008, it became a national curriculum for coaches to promote respect and prevent violence.
-(Video from CBIM's webpage.)
+(Video from CBIM's webpage)

 Coaching Boys into Men (CBIM) is a national program created by Futures Without Violence, a nonprofit dedicated to providing programs, policies, and campaigns that empower individuals and organizations working to end violence against women and children around the world.
 It consists of a series of trainings that coaches use with their players that illustrate ways to model respect and promote healthy relationships.